guregu/mogi/README.md

 mogi is a fancy SQL mocking/stubbing library for Go.
 It uses the [vitess](https://github.com/youtube/vitess) SQL parser for maximum happiness.

 It's not finished yet.
-Complex queries will break it.
+Subqueries and complex queries (like ON DUPLICATED AT) won't work.
 Stay tuned!

+**Note**: because vitess is a MySQL-flavored parser, other kinds of (non-)standard SQL may break mogi.

 ### Usage